Landscapes of Value/Economies of Place

 At this conference we seek to place in productive dialogue the theme’s multiple meanings.
 For instance, as forests burn to expand cattle grazing in the Amazon, tensions arise between the value(s) of productive farmland, global commodity markets, national GDP, subsistence livelihoods, indigenous cosmologies, and ecosystem services.
 Likewise, as cities become sites of international tourism (e.g. Venice), conflicts emerge over the worth of cultural heritage, culinary/craft practices, local production, displaced populations, democratic process, and the global marketplace.
 In short, landscapes of value transform at the same time as the value of landscapes.
 Place-based economies can persist, sometimes thrive, as places enter global economic regimes.

-We welcome empirically-grounded papers and posters on topics that explore but are certainly not limited to the following topics:
+We welcome empirically-grounded presentations on topics that explore but are certainly not limited to the topics listed below.

 - Economic efforts to regain, retain, or reinvent place-based practices, meanings, and livelihoods in the face of commodification or corporate governance